bitwarden/help/_articles/two-step-login/two-step-recovery-code.md

 Your Two-step Login Recovery Code is a 32 character alpha-numeric code that, when used, will deactivate all Two-step Login methods from your account.
 Recovery Codes are designed for scenarios where you have lost your Two-step Login Device.

 {% callout success %}
 Without your Recovery Code, losing access to your device or method will permanently lock you out of your Vault.
-Bitwarden highly recommends downloading your Recovery Code from the Two-step Login screen **before enabling any method**.
+Bitwarden highly recommends downloading your Recovery Code from the Two-step Login screen **immediately after enabling any method**.
 {% endcallout %}

 ## Get Your Recovery Code